jdh635/learning-journey/README.md

 ## 📖 About This Repository

 This repository is structured to keep track of the labs and exercises I complete during my learning process.
 The goal is to:
-- Organize my work and track progress.
+- Organise my work and track progress.
 - Document what I’ve learned in a clear and reusable way.
 - Showcase my problem-solving and technical abilities.